benedekrozemberczki/datasets/README.md

 ### Description
 <p align="justify">
-A large social network of GitHub developers which was collected from the public API in June 2019.
-Nodes are developers who have starred at least 10 repositories and edges are mutual follower relationships between them.
-The vertex features are extracted based on the location, repositories starred, employer and e-mail address.
-The task related to the graph is binary node classification - one has to predict whether the GitHub user is a web or a machine learning developer.
-This target feature was derived from the job title of each user.</p>
+The social networks of developers who starred popular machine learning and web development repositories (with at least 10 stars) until 2019 August.
+The task is to decide whether a social network belongs to web or machine learning developers.
+We only included the largest component (at least with 10 users) of graphs.</p>

 ### Link